 Sedentary behaviour refers to behaviours that typically occur while seated or lying down (excluding sleeping) that require low levels of energy expenditure2.
 Evidence suggests the under 5’s spend a large proportion of their time being sedentary3.

 Example Sedentary Behaviours:

 - Watching television

 - Spending time being restrained (e.g. push chair)

 - Travelling by car/bus/train

 Why is sedentary behaviour important?

 Sedentary behaviour is recognised as an independent risk factor for ill-health (which means regardless of someone’s physical activity levels, high levels of sedentary behaviour could increase their health risk).
 The 2011 Chief Medical Officers’ guidelines2 therefore recommend all ages (children and adults) should minimise the amount of time spent being sedentary.

 Being sedentary goes against a young child’s natural tendencies to be active.
 Sedentary behaviour patterns tend to be stable over time.
 For example, toddlers who watch a lot of television are more likely to continue to watch a lot of television throughout their childhood.
 Therefore, it is important to establish healthy patterns during the early years.

-It is important to note that the risks to health from being sedentary are independent of physical activity.
-Therefore, it is important to support families in helping their child become more active and reduce sedentary time
+As the risks to health from being sedentary are independent of physical activity, it is important to support families in helping their child become more active and reduce sedentary time.